diegopm2000-projects/tictactoe-ddd/README.md

 This is an implementation with typescript of the Domain Layer of the popular game of TicTacToe (aka OXO) using Domain Driven Design.

+## 0. Pendant Tasks

+- Refactor in tictactoe services to avoid repeated code
+- Start the api in infrastructure (using a prompt client as api)

 ## 1. Clean Architecture typical representation

 In this project we will only focus on the domain layer, the inner layer of the clean architecture